 - MDS is Treated using blood transfusions or Stem cell transplant.

 Dysplasia Symptoms can be managed when Diagnosed early.
-Visit our Care.fit experts to get dysplasia Diagnosis and the best Treatment results.
+Consult doctor online at Care.fit experts to get dysplasia Diagnosis and the best Treatment results.
 They are available for direct one-one online video consultations.

 How to Prevent Dysplasia?

 Dysplasia can happen to many parts of the body and many of these are caused due to genetic issues.
 But there is also evidence that environmental factors along with genetics lead to this health condition.
 Some of the ways to Prevent this are:

 - Avoiding smoking cigarettes and tobacco as that can fill the fluids in the cervix and other parts with chemicals.